-Faculty Mentors.
+Faculty Mentors

 Early in the fall semester first year students will have an opportunity to learn about faculty professional interests and initiatives (including clinical, research and advocacy interests).
 Students then will select a faculty member by following the steps described below:

-- By November 1st of their first year, PsyD students should have successfully selected a faculty mentor by speaking to that faculty member. - o If the faculty agrees and is available, he/she will let Academic Affairs know that the student should be added to their "roster of mentees." - If a student approaches a faculty member whose "roster of mentees" is full, they will inform student that they have no slots and the student may seek other potential mentors. - Incoming students who enter the Neuropsychology and Forensic concentrations during their first year will be assigned a mentor in their concentration, and do not need to seek out another. - Students who have not been able to find/select a mentor by November 1st, will be asked to write a one-page essay about what they hope to find in a mentor.
-This will be submitted to Academic Affairs, who will assign a mentor to the student before the end of the Fall semester.
-Academic Affairs will make assignments based on faculty availability and, to the extent possible, the trainee's noted interests in their essay. - Students submitting their Directed Study prospectus (the summer following their Second Year) may choose to switch their mentor to their directed study first reader.
-This will

-- depend on that faculty members' approval and subsequent notification to Academic Affairs to update their "roster of mentees." - The complete list of assigned mentors and trainees will be reviewed in the first faculty meeting of the winter semester each year and finalized by the faculty. - Mentors and trainees meet at least twice each year. - One of these meetings must be an individual meeting to complete the Annual Review and Individual Development Plan (see Appendix V for Individual Development Plan). - The other meeting may include discussion of progress on initial goals, discussion of relevant upcoming opportunities (e.g., conferences, funding opportunities), career guidance/support, discussion of self-care needs, preparation for internship, and other topics of relevance to the student's professional goals.
+- By the end of 'the fall term of their first year, PsyD students should have successfully secured a faculty mentor. - If the faculty agrees and is available, the student will sign the Mentor/Mentee Agreement Form and the student will turn in the agreement to the Office of Academic Affairs. - If a student approaches a faculty member whose "roster of mentees" is full, they will inform student that they have no slots and the student may seek other potential mentors. - Incoming students who enter the Neuropsychology and Forensic concentrations during their first year will be assigned a mentor in their concentration, and do not need to seek out another. - Students who have not been able to find/select a mentor by the end of the fall term, will be asked to write a one-page essay about what they hope to find in a mentor.
+This will be submitted to Academic Affairs, who will assist the student. - Students submitting their Directed Study prospectus (the summer following their Second Year) may choose to switch their mentor to their directed study first reader.
+This will depend on that faculty members' approval and subsequent notification to Academic Affairs to update their "roster of mentees."
+Mentors and trainees meet at least twice each year. - One of these meetings must be an individual meeting to complete the Annual Review and Individual Development Plan (see Appendix V). - The other meeting may include discussion of progress on initial goals, discussion of relevant upcoming opportunities (e.g., conferences, funding opportunities), career guidance/support, discussion of self-care needs, preparation for internship, and other topics of relevance to the student's professional goals.